-Structures ineligible for assistance include the following:
+Structures ineligible for assistance include those indicated in Section 0.4 and the following:

-• Manufactured homes with an ECR less than \$1,000.

-- Manufactured homes with a serial number different than that on the title documentation submitted to the Program and/or on inspection report photos. - Manufactured homes constructed prior to the enforcement of the Manufactured Home Construction and Safety Standards, effective June 15, 1976, are not eligible for rehabilitation and must be replaced. - RVs or Campers.
+- Manufactured homes with an ECR less than \$1,000. - Manufactured homes with a serial number different than that on the title documentation submitted to the Program and/or on inspection report photos. - Manufactured homes constructed prior to the enforcement of the Manufactured Home Construction and Safety Standards, effective June 15, 1976, are not eligible for rehabilitation and must be replaced. - RVs or Campers.